 In this case right now, we’re just going to talk about it and it’s uses in the garden for pest control.
-It is used in the form of a fine powdery dust.
+It comes in the form of a fine powdery dust.
 The first pesticide products containing silicon dioxide (diatomaceous earth) were registered in 1960 to kill insects and mites.

 DE is not poisonous and it does not have to be eaten in order to be effective.
-DE causes the insects to dry out and die by absorbing the oils and fats from the cuticle of the insect’s exoskeleton.
+DE is microscopic sharp shards, so when the bugs get it on themselves it’s sharp and cuts their exoskeleton.
+DE for insects is similar to what it would be like for a human to deal with being covered in powdered shards of glass.
+The powder gives cuts and causes the insects to dry out and die by absorbing the oils and fats from the cuticle of the insects exoskeleton.
 It has sharp edges which are abrasive, thus speeding up the drying process.